 - Assignments and projects, including how to structure your work

-- Essay writing – i.e. does your copy flow and read well – and are you using the correct language?
+- Essay writing – how your text flows, using the correct language

 - Report writing skills